ilmn25/COMP4122/README.md

 # 2D Coop Unity Game Prototype

-## About
-#### Note: Most of this game was made in the span of 3 days with barely any sleep
+Note: most of this put together in several days with no sleep
-**This game-jam type game is:**
-- a puzzle-escape type game similar to Ao Oni
+- puzzle-escape game similar to Ao Oni
 - supports online coop through Unity Netcode
 - was mainly for learning to collab using github